thedanzor/rebase-demo/README.md

 ##NOTE2:## When using rebase VIM / NANO or your inline editor will appear, by default it is usually VIM.
 In this case you can press `ESC` key, then `:` key, followed by `wq` (write and quit) and `ENTER` key. to sucessfully confirm the changes - this screen appears because during a rebase you can also alter the git commit messages if you would like too.
 This can be useful if you have resolved an issue and changed the commit.

 TASK 2 will appear after sucessfully rebasing.

+# Task 2 - Rebasing your changes and resolving the merge conflict

+You have now successfully rebased your changes onto of master, then merged them back into the master branch.

+We will now checkout feature/task2 and follow the same steps as above, but this time we will resolve the merge conflict.